 We now return to vanilla 3DGS.
 In this framework, scene reconstruction is achieved by backpropagating photometric loss to optimize the attributes of Gaussian primitives, while adaptive density control (ADC) enables densification and pruning of the primitives.
-Based on this, MonoGS~\cite{matsuki2024gaussian} introduces an online 3DGS mapping system that initializes Gaussian primitives from downsampled keyframes.
-In principle, online mapping frameworks based on vanilla 3DGS could be applied to semi-static scenes as these methods continuously initialize new Gaussians from incoming observations by relying on gradient information and opacity values to automatically add or remove Gaussians, thereby updating the map entirely.
-However, this crude treatment essentially ignores the prior map and reconstructs the scene from scratch, leading to inefficient updates in the changed regions as illustrated in Fig.~\ref{fig:highlight} (c).
-Addressing this limitation, recent works~\cite{ackermann2025cl, zeng2025gaussianupdate} have explored enhancing the local update capability of 3DGS.
+ADC refines the number of Gaussian primitives based on optimization states such as mean gradients and opacity values.
+While this strategy is effective for static scenes or offline global optimization, it is less suitable for online mapping in semi-static scenes.
+In particular, due to its slow response to scene changes, ADC fails to promptly adjust the Gaussian representation in changing regions, leading to missing primitives for newly added content and erroneous ones for removed structures.
+As a result, the optimization at worst converges to suboptimal solutions and requires at best substantially more iterations to compensate for inconsistencies in the changed regions.
+Addressing this limitation, recent works have explored enhancing the local update capability of 3DGS.
 These works typically leverage vision foundation models~\cite{oquab2023dinov2, kirillov2023segment} to compare the rendered and observed images from the same viewpoint, generating 2D change masks.
-These masks are then used to guide local 3D updates through voting strategies or mask-based loss terms.
+These masks are subsequently leveraged to accelerate the optimization process through voting strategies~\cite{ackermann2025cl}, mask-based loss functions~\cite{zeng2025gaussianupdate}, or object-level operations on Gaussian primitives~\cite{ge2025dynamicgsg}.
 Despite their progress, several challenges remain.
-First, without depth information, supervision of 3D change regions depends on batch processing, making real-time online updates infeasible.
-Second, since these methods still rely on optimization-based ADC, they introduce outdated Gaussian primitives from changed regions into the optimization process, which significantly limit the map accuracy at the changed areas.
-Given that modern robotic platforms are commonly equipped with depth sensors, an important open question is how to exploit depth information to address the aforementioned challenges while improving the quality and efficiency of 3DGS updates in semi-static environments.
+First, since these methods still rely on optimization-based ADC, they introduce outdated Gaussian primitives from changed regions into the optimization process, which significantly limit the map accuracy at the changed areas.
+Second, in the absence of depth information, which is commonly available on robotic platforms, supervising 3D change regions typically relies on batch processing, thereby limiting the feasibility of real-time online updates.